Simone Biles is stepping into the Olympic spotlight again. She is better prepared for the pressure

 “My daughter is (27) and I know (she) can braid her own hair,” Nellie Biles said.
 “But it's just that touch, that togetherness.
 It's that bonding.
 It's what she needed and it worked.”

-The meet ended the way so many have during Biles' decade-long run at the top: with a fistful of medals stashed in her luggage for the return flight home and the stage set for a potentially historic Olympic year.
+The meet ended the way so many have during Biles' decade-long run at the top: with a fistful of medals and the stage set for a potentially historic Olympic year.

-Instead, she's “still flipping out here,” still finding her way to World Champions Centre — the spaceship of a gym the Biles family runs — and training alongside other Olympic hopefuls, many of whom are nearly a decade younger and grew up idolizing her.
+Instead, she's “still flipping out here,” still training alongside other Olympic hopefuls, many of whom are nearly a decade younger and grew up idolizing her.

 “I think everything I've been through, I want to push the limits,” she said.
 “I want to see how far I can go.
 I want to see what I'm still capable of so once I step away from this sport, I can truly be happy with my career and say I gave it my all.”